A stochastic optimization algorithm for revenue maximization in a service system with balking customers: Introduction

-We now turn to the advantages and challenges of online pricing approaches.
-A key strength of these methods is that they do not require an explicit revenue function or prior parameter estimation.
+We now discuss the advantages and challenges of online pricing approaches.
+(1)~The goal is to develop algorithms with low {\it regret}, defined as the cumulative revenue loss relative to the optimal fixed price in hindsight.
+A key strength of such algorithms is that they operate without requiring an explicit revenue function or prior parameter estimation.
 Instead, prices are adjusted dynamically based on observed system behavior.
-The central challenge lies in devising a price update mechanism.
-An natural strategy is to define {\it cycles} within which the price remains fixed, and based on the observed behavior adapt the price.
-This setting can be framed as a multi-armed bandit problem, where each arm corresponds to a different price, and the objective is to identify the price that maximizes expected revenue.
+(2)~The central challenge lies in devising a price update mechanism.
+A natural strategy is to define {\it cycles} within which the price remains fixed, and based on the observed behavior adapt the price.
+This setting can be framed as a multi-armed bandit problem, wherein each arm corresponds to a different price, and the objective is to identify the price that maximizes expected revenue.
 However, unlike classical bandits with independent rewards, queueing systems exhibit {\it memory effects}: customers carried over from previous cycles influence the current system state and, consequently, the observed revenue.
 Therefore, any effective algorithm must account for these transient dynamics when evaluating performance at different price levels.
-Another challenge concerns how prices are updated.
+(3)~Another challenge concerns how prices are updated.
 A common {\it gradient-based} method adjusts the price iteratively using an estimate of the objective’s gradient.
-The main difficulty is estimating this gradient accurately from data while ensuring fast convergence.
-The ultimate goal is to develop algorithms with low {\it regret}, meaning minimal cumulative revenue loss relative to the optimal fixed price over time.
+The main difficulty is estimating this gradient accurately from data while ensuring fast convergence {of the price updating algorithm}.

 {\it Our setup~---} As mentioned, the class of revenue maximization problems we consider requires a sound modeling of the interaction between price, demand, and congestion.
-While other approaches typically separate these effects — combining a demand-based revenue term with a congestion penalty (often proportional to the mean queueing delay) — our framework {\it integrates} congestion effects directly into the demand-related revenue term.
+Existing approaches generally decompose the objective into a demand-based revenue component and a congestion penalty, with the relative influence of each determined by ad hoc weighting parameters.
+In contrast, our framework {\it integrates} congestion effects directly into a {\it single} demand-related revenue term, thereby eliminating the need to assign weights to intrinsically incomparable quantities such as monetary revenue and mean queueing delay.
+Moreover, our model embodies an inherent decentralized decision-making structure, whereby customers independently decide whether to join or balk after observing the congestion level, and the central planner exerts only indirect influence via the admission price.